A look at the pros—and cons—of the JAMstack

 How Brightspot can help

-The Brightspot CMS is a highly extensible and front-end agnostic solution that was built to fit any scenario you can throw at it.
+Brightspot CMS, the world-class platform to boost your digital strategy, is a highly extensible and front-end agnostic solution that was built to fit any scenario you can throw at it.
+Simply put, Brightspot removes developer roadblocks.
 Through integration-ready and publisher-informed technology, Brightspot can easily serve as the "A" in JAMstack if, for example, an organization is using a front end like React or Node.js that is hosted in S3 on a static Apache or NGINX server, with Brightspot (and our GraphQL APIs) delivering the dynamic content.

 And there is additional value to enjoy should you want to rely more on Brightspot's powerful back end, like intuitive data modeling and robust workflow capabilities that enable both content creators and developers to solve the problems they face.
 Flexibility is the name of the game, and organizations that use Brightspot have it in spades, free to choose the exact approach that works best for their unique business needs.